Advice for British nationals travelling or living in areas that are likely to have hurricanes, typhoons or tropical cyclones.

 When and where tropical cyclones occur

-They feed on heat that is released when moist air rises.
+Tropical cyclones feed on heat that is released when moist air rises.
 So ‘hurricane season’ coincides with the months in which an area of sea is at its warmest:

 What to do if a tropical cyclone is coming

-- regularly check or subscribe to our country travel advice
+- check FCDO country travel advice

 - monitor local radio, TV and press

-- remember that airports and hotels may shut down if a hurricane approaches
+Remember that airports and hotels may shut down if a hurricane approaches.

 The effects of a tropical cyclone

 Tropical cyclones can be dangerous in a number of ways: